A Longitudinal, Real World, Observational Registry of Chronic Wounds and Ulcers

 The disease, disorder, syndrome, illness, or injury that is being studied.

-Diabetic Foot, Varicose Ulcer, Pressure Ulcer, Surgical Wound Dehiscence, Vasculitis, Skin Ulcer, Leg Ulcer, Wounds and Injuries, Pyoderma, Peripheral Arterial Disease, Diabetic Neuropathies, Lymphedema, Venous Insufficiency, Diabetes Complications, Amputation Stump
+Diabetic Foot, Pressure Ulcer, Surgical Wound Dehiscence, Vasculitis, Skin Ulcer, Leg Ulcer, Wounds and Injuries, Pyoderma, Peripheral Arterial Disease, Lymphedema, Venous Insufficiency, Diabetes Complications, Amputation Stump, Surgical Complication, Venous Leg Ulcers (VLUs), Diabetic Ulcers on Both Feet, Calciphylaxis, Sickle Cell Ulcer, Traumatic Wounds and Injuries, Pressure Ulcer (PU), Pressure Injury, Arterial Ulcers, Radionecrosis

 Study Website: View Trial Website